 The other characteristics to consider in a fishing rod are the taper and length.
 These two characteristics will have a significant impact on both the action and power of a fishing rod.

 The taper of a rod is the reduction in diameter that occurs between the butt and tip of the rod.
 The smaller diameter of the tip allows it to bend more easily than the thicker butt section of the rod.
 Rod tapers vary for different situations.

-The significance of the taper is in where it allows the rod to absorb the brunt of pressure applied during casting or the fighting of a fish.
-Generally speaking the lower half of a rod provides casting and fish fighting power.
+The significance of the taper is in that it allows the rod to absorb the brunt of pressure applied during casting or the fighting of a fish.
+Generally speaking, the lower half of a rod provides casting and fish fighting power.
 The upper, thinner half of the rod provides shock absorption when casting and fighting fish.

 Fishing rod length is pretty simple in that it has three effects on performance.
 Longer rods allow for longer casts by adding tip speed during the swing of the cast.

 Increased rod length also allows for better line control.
-While less important in long-line applications line control is very helpful in river and short-line fishing situations.
+While less important in long-line applications, line control is very helpful in river and short-line fishing situations.

 The other advantage length can bring to a fishing rod is during fish fighting.
-The greater length adds a high degree of shock absorption to protect light line and tippets from breaking when a fish makes a hard surge.
+The greater length adds a high degree of shock absorption to protect light lines and tippets from breaking when a fish makes a hard surge.

-Whatever your fishing style or the species you are after there is a rod out there that is well suited to the kind of fishing you want to do.
+Whatever your fishing style or the species you are after, there is a rod out there that is well suited to the kind of fishing you want to do.